coderamen666/srd-v3.5-md/spells/spells-m-o.md

 -   **Saving Throw:** None; see text
 -   **Spell Resistance:** No

-You alter an item's aura so that it registers to *detect* spells (and spells with similar capabilities) as though it were nonmagical, or a magic item of a kind you specify, or the subject of a spell you specify.
+You alter an item’s aura so that it registers to *detect* spells (and spells with similar capabilities) as though it were nonmagical, or a magic item of a kind you specify, or the subject of a spell you specify.

-If the object bearing *magic aura* has *identify* cast on it or is similarly examined, the examiner recognizes that the aura is false and detects the object's actual qualities if he succeeds on a Will save.
+If the object bearing *magic aura* has *identify* cast on it or is similarly examined, the examiner recognizes that the aura is false and detects the object’s actual qualities if he succeeds on a Will save.
 Otherwise, he believes the aura and no amount of testing reveals what the true magic is.

-If the targeted item's own aura is exceptionally powerful (if it is an artifact, for instance), *magic aura* doesn't work.
+If the targeted item’s own aura is exceptionally powerful (if it is an artifact, for instance), *magic aura* doesn’t work.

 *Note:* A magic weapon, shield, or suit of armor must be a masterwork item, so a sword of average make, for example, looks suspicious if it